zuiko21/minimOS/hard/minipet.md

 - B24-B32: lower part of **Memory expansion** (J4, `/SEL8` and further on)
 - A9-A32: right side of **Memory expansion** (J9)

-Some signals are currently lacking, though: `/PEN STROBE`, `/BRW` and the aforementioned `/SEL` lines, thus will remain _not connected_.
+Some signals are currently lacking, though: `/PEN STROBE`\*, `/BRW` and the aforementioned `/SEL` lines, thus will remain _not connected_.
 On the other hand, the newly generated `/IOP` signal (access to `$E8` I/O page) is provided for convenience on pin A32, which was unused anyway.

+\*) This signal may be worth implementing, especially if a spare inverter is available.
+The remaining ones, on the other hand, are easily implemented on auxiliary boards should them be needed.

 Besides the originally included supply contacts, some extra **power pins** are provided, even taking some otherwise unused locations.